darthoctopus/zvrk/Writeup/zvrk.md

 We identify three different classes of explanations for how Zvrk's rotational and chemical configuration came to be, which would roughly yield both a high rotation rate, and the observed enhanced lithium abundance:

 (I)  Mass transfer from a hitherto undetected stellar companion would yield enhanced lithium at Zvrk's surface.
 In this scenario, its high rate of rotation could be attributed to either direct deposition of angular momentum from the accreted material, or tidal spin-up as a result of binary interactions.
-(II)  Alternatively, both the enhanced lithium abundance and high rate of rotation could be attributed to Zvrk having engulfed a formerly orbiting companion, with both matter and angular momentum being directly deposited into its envelope, and being redistributed over the course of several mixing timescales.
+(II)  Alternatively, both the enhanced lithium abundance and high rate of rotation could be attributed to Zvrk having engulfed a formerly orbiting companion [e.g. @stephan_eating_2020;@oconnor_giant_2023], with both matter and angular momentum being directly deposited into its envelope, and being redistributed over the course of several mixing timescales.
 (III)  Finally, for the sake of argument, Zvrk could represent significant departures from the existing theory of single-star evolution.
 To match the chemical enhancements and fast rotation rate, its evolution would necessitate an efficiency of chemical mixing and angular momentum transport far in excess of that currently assumed of red giants.

 # Conclusion